takodotpng/takodotpng/README.md

 ## <img width="1673" height="493" alt="image" src="https://github.com/user-attachments/assets/8b2d1516-1803-4b47-8360-69fdcabbff82" />
 about me ;
-- i really like pokemon, vocaloid, twisted wonderland, bugs, and dinosaurs :)
+- i really like pokemon, vocaloid, twisted wonderland, black butler, bugs, and dinosaurs :)
-- if you don't like seeing a specific type of animal please tell me since i like to send pictures of animals i find cute to my friends (including insects, arachnids, amphibians, and reptiles)
+- if you don't like seeing a specific type of animal/need a tw please tell me! i like to send pictures of animals i find cute to my friends (including insects, arachnids, amphibians, and reptiles)
 - really shy but always happy to talk about my interests to people!!

 ## <img width="1673" height="493" alt="image" src="https://github.com/user-attachments/assets/1eb1e16f-a959-4d0c-9a5c-29cb97bf2582" />

-my favorite pokemon are scolipede, inteleon, meowscarada, hisuian typhlosion, and koraidon
+my favorite pokemon are scolipede, inteleon, meowscarada, hisuian typhlosion, and koraidon my favorite vocaloid is kaito my favorite twst characters are floyd, sebek, ace, jade, and azul my favorite black butler characters are grell, snake, ronald, edward, and cheslock my favorite dinosaur is thanatotheristes my favorite bug is the mexican red-kneed tarantula

 ## <img width="1673" height="325" alt="image" src="https://github.com/user-attachments/assets/4e3ba00e-5d67-4037-9ed6-e0d93d9d4fb7" />

+dni ;
+- basic dni criteria
+- radqueer/radqueer supporters
+- hardcore ai supporters - if you use it casually i don't care but if you're a full on ai bro i don't want to interact with you
+- nothing much else, be chill and i won't have a problem with you

+iwc ;
+- hating on my favorite characters/pokemon/games - if it's obviously a joke idm though
+- ruikasa/akitoya/anhane shippers (not homophobic promise just don't want to get shit on for the ships i like and i feel like these ships have a lot of people who are all too happy to do that)
+- hardcore ai haters - if you dislike it i get it but if you're like "I HATE AI AND I HOPE ALL AI BROS DIE AND CHATGPT GETS SHUT DOWN RN!!!!" or some other overreaction like that i probably don't want to talk to you